Designer225/warp_plugin/README.md

     * This may affect performance if a large number of fleets are using warp drives.
 * To avoid overwriting files too much, only "No Drive" and "Bio-Drive" options have been overwritten.
 This means countries will start with __both__ hyper drives and warp drives, unless they have __Eager Explorers__ or an equivalent civic.
     * This is a compromise done to maximize mod compatibility.
 The affected drives are also not commonly used by playable countries anyway (Bubbles excepting).
-* A previous build has FTL disabled, but it has since been re-enabled because __the AI just.
+* ~~A previous build has FTL disabled, but it has since been re-enabled because __the AI just.
 Doesn't.
 Know.
 How.
 To.
 Pathfind.
 Using.
 Only.
 Jump.
-Drives.__ You will have to press J and target a system to make a  warp jump.
+Drives.__ You will have to press J and target a system to make a  warp jump.~~ Changed per below.
+    * Some builds have FTL enabled to allow the AI to use warp drives in a limited capacity since __the AI just.
+Doesn't.
+Know.
+How.
+To.
+Pathfind.
+Using.
+Only.
+Jump.
+Drives.__ On reflection, however, I have once again disabled it and limited it to players, since having FTL enabled does not exactly make the mod enjoyable for the player.